-- If your mortgage has a high early repayment charge, it may be cheaper for you to take out a second charge mortgage rather than to remortgage.
+- If your mortgage has a high early repayment charge, it might be cheaper for you to take out a second charge mortgage rather than to remortgage.

-When a second charge mortgage may be cheaper than remortgaging
+When a second charge mortgage might be cheaper than remortgaging

 They have decided to start a family and want to borrow £25,000 to refurbish their home.
 Should they remortgage or take out a second charge mortgage?